kkalla619/co2emissions/README.md

 Overall, this project provides insights into the changing patterns of CO2 emissions among the top 10 emitters over time, which can help inform discussions and policies related to climate change mitigation.

+# Requirements
+Software used to run the code for this project was Google Colab

 Data: https://raw.githubusercontent.com/owid/co2-data/master/owid-co2-data.csv
 data is obtained from the Our World in Data and was downloaded on 3/29/2023 at 1:59pm